gokulm/BoltOn/docs/cqrs.md

         }
 	}

-* `IRepository<StudentFlattened>` injected in the `StudentCreatedEventHandler` is registered to use `Repository<StudentFlattened>`.
+* `IRepository<StudentFlattened>` injected in the `StudentCreatedEventHandler` is registered to use `CqrsRepository<StudentFlattened>`.
-* When `AddAsync` of the repository is called in the handler, the repository adds the entity and on while saving changes using the `SaveChanges` method, the processed events' ProcessedDate is populated and persisted.
+* When `AddAsync` of the repository is called in the handler, the repository adds the entity and while saving changes using the `SaveChanges` method, the processed events get persisted along with the entity.
-* If `IRepository<StudentFlattened>` is registered to inject CosmosDb `Repository` and appropriate CosmosDb configurations are added, data can be synced to CosmosDb.

 **Note:**

-* To purge the events to be processed right after dispatching them, set CqrsOptions' **PurgeEventsToBeProcessed** property to true while bootstraping the app.
+* By default the events to be processed get purged right after dispatching them, in case if you do not want them to be purged, set CqrsOptions' **PurgeEventsToBeProcessed** property to false while bootstraping the app.

     Like this: